Alexyazdani/Verilog-Modules/Sequence-Detector/README.md

-# Verilog-Sequence-Detector
 Verilog modules, testbeds, and output files for a shift register and sequence detector.
-The match signal must be high in the same cycle as detection.
+The match signal is high in the same cycle as detection.